Skip to footer content

 Frequently Asked Questions

-How can I convert HTML to PDF using ASP.NET Core?
+How can developers convert HTML to PDF in ASP.NET Core?

-You can convert HTML to PDF in ASP.NET Core by using IronPDF, which allows you to convert HTML strings, files, and even authenticated web pages into PDFs with ease.
+Developers can convert HTML to PDF in ASP.NET Core by using IronPDF, which provides a straightforward API for rendering HTML content into a PDF document.
+This includes converting HTML strings, files, and even authenticated web pages into PDFs.

-What are the benefits of using IronPDF for HTML to PDF conversion?
+What are the key features of IronPDF for HTML to PDF conversion?

-Can IronPDF handle HTML strings for PDF conversion?
+Can IronPDF handle authenticated web pages during conversion?

-Is it possible to convert authenticated web pages to PDF using IronPDF?
+Is it possible to convert HTML strings to PDF using IronPDF?

-Does IronPDF support converting HTML files to PDF?
+Does IronPDF support conversion of local HTML files to PDF?

 Curtis Chau